Medina Railroad Museum

 The Medina Railroad Museum is a railroad museum located at 530 West Avenue in Medina, New York, which is northeast of Buffalo and northwest of Rochester.

 The museum is housed in one of the largest standing wooden freight depots, built in 1905.
-The Museum is TEMPORARILY closed for the winter will reopen in the spring.

 Its exhibits feature interactive displays, 6000 artifacts, memorabilia, photos, toys and a model railroad, all relating to the railroads of western New York.
 It also includes a collection of historic fire fighting equipment.

-The museum sponsors passenger excursion train trips on a seasonal schedule between Medina and Lockport - as well as hosting an annual (June) Thomas the Tank Engine, Day Out with Thomas events.
+The museum hosts passenger excursion train trips on a seasonal schedule between Medina and Lockport including but not limited to scenic trains, wine trains, Day Out with Thomas and The Polar Express.

 In 1997 the boundaries of the village's Main Street Historic District were redrawn to include the building as a contributing property after research established that it was related to other buildings in that district.